English 2250: Creative Writing

-- Fiction portfolios: Complete portfolios will include three rough drafts.
-Additionally, two of these drafts will have been revised into two final stories each no longer than five double-spaced pages.
+- Fiction portfolios: Complete portfolios will include two rough drafts.
+Additionally, one of these drafts will have been revised into a final story no longer than seven double-spaced pages.
 A page limit will help you learn to gauge the importance of each part of the story.
 Rough and final drafts will be clearly labelled.

 - Both portfolios: Remember, rough drafts let you demonstrate the revision involved in your writing.
 Significant revision involves major rewriting.
 Changes to words, small percentages of your work, and the correction of grammatical and mechanical errors are not examples of significant revision.
 Removing and/or adding new paragraphs, stanzas, lines and sentences, characters and images, just to mention a few possibilities, are examples of some forms significant revision might take.

 Detailed descriptions of the portfolio requirements are attached to this syllabus.